codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on.md

 A SAML2-based federated system comprises:

-  - **Identity Provider (IdP)**: The identity provider belongs to the corporation that manages accounts for a large number of users who need secure internet access to the services or Web-based applications of another organization.
-In our case, it's a customer's organization that requires access to Codefresh.
+  - **Identity Provider (IdP)**: The identity provider belongs to the corporation that manages accounts for a large number of users who need secure internet access to the services or web-based applications of another organization.
+In our case, it's the customer's organization that requires access to Codefresh.
     - The IdP manages the corporate users, and integrates with Identity Management systems in the customer's organization responsible for authentication.
-The Identity Management systems integrate with authentication providers such as LDAP or AD.
+The Identity Management systems integrate with authentication providers such as LDAP or AD(Active Directory).
     - All user authentication is carried out via Identity Management systems integrated with the IdP.
     - For successfully authenticated users, the IdP sends a SAML assertion to the Codefresh service provider that enables the user to access Codefresh.